-The cultural heart of the nation, central Vietnam is fully loaded with historical sights and cultural interest, and blessed with ravishing beaches and outstanding national parks.
-Marvel at Hue and its imperial citadel and royal tombs.
-Savour the unique grace of riverside jewel Hoi An.
-Tour the military sites of the Demilitarised Zone (DMZ).
+The geographic heart of the nation, central Vietnam is packed with historic sights and cultural interest, and blessed with ravishing beaches and outstanding national parks.
+Marvel at Hue and its imperial citadel, royal tombs and excellent street food.
+Savour the unique heritage grace of riverside jewel Hoi An, and tour the military sites of the Demilitarised Zone (DMZ).

 For most visitors, the northeast is all about Halong Bay.
 The sublime seascape at this World Heritage site is undoubtedly one of Vietnam’s most enchanting experiences.
 But high up in the rugged mountains of the interior are some of the country’s most intriguing destinations and far fewer tourists than in the coastal clusters.